Skip to main content

 NFTs operating on TON Blockchain are represented by the TEP-62 and TEP-64 standards.

-NFT Collection is a contract that serves to index and store NFT content and should contain the following interfaces:
+An NFT Collection contract serves as an index and storage for NFT content.
+It should implement the following interfaces:

 Get method get_collection_data